melentye/andrey-melentyev.com/src/2017-09-27_model-interchange-formats.md

 as edge devices or client-side in a browser.

 In this articles we will explore various types of model interchange formats, including those provided by machine learning frameworks, natively in programming languages and designated interchange formats.
-At the end we'll briefly touch [Apple CoreML](https://developer.apple.com/documentation/coreml) and the kinds of model formats it supports.
+We'll briefly touch Apple CoreML, Baidu MDL and NNVM and the kinds of model formats they support.

 [TOC]